lavanet/docs/docs/validator/validator-rejoin.md

 ### Backup keys (WARNING) - this is not a mandatory step but it's recommeneded to be on the safe side
 * Backup the private validator key file under ~/.lava/config (priv_validator_key.json)
 * Backup the node key under ~/.lava/config (node_key.json)
-* Backup account keys using the following command:
+* Backup account keys using the following commands:

 ```bash
 ACCOUNT_NAME=?